 Fundamentally, determinism refers to absolute certainty with respect to the further state evolution of a process or a system [20].
 A deterministic system is therefore a system for which the next state (or sequence of states) is certain, given a current state.
 For instance, given a sequence of inputs, the future states and the output of a Finite-State Machine (FSM) can be determined with complete certainty.
-It is worth noting that though absolute certainty cannot be achieved in real-world systems, supporting CPSs applications necessitate that the required level of guarantee is provided with regard to communication and compute performance.
-Sustaining the required level of guarantees renders the underlying system deterministic towards the deployed CPS application [21].
+It is worth noting that though absolute certainty cannot be achieved in real-world systems, supporting CPS applications necessitates that the required level of guarantee is provided with regard to communication and compute performance.
+Sustaining the required level of guarantees renders the underlying system deterministic towards the deployed CPS applications [21].

-As real-world communications and compute systems are exposed to arbitrary levels of uncertainties, approaches are required that ensure application requirements are met by
+As real-world communications and compute systems are exposed to arbitrary levels of uncertainties, approaches are required that ensure application requirements are met by provisioning resources (e.g., buffers, bandwidth, transmission time slots) in the infrastructure.
+In such approaches, by